-This soup is a mushroom based broth.
-Shiitake mushrooms greatly boost immune function – specially T-cell function to help fight disease.
+This soup is a mushroom-based broth.
+Shiitake mushrooms greatly boost immune function – especially T-cell function to help fight disease.
 They are also a natural source of B vitamins and Vitamin D.

-Each ingredient in this wonder soup has immune boosting, anti-inflammatory, antimicrobial properties to fight infection and keep you well over winter.
+Each ingredient in this wonderful soup has immune-boosting, anti-inflammatory, antimicrobial properties to fight infection and keep you well over winter.
 Feel free to use this as a base for other soups – add extra veg, tofu or meats.
 Goes well with Soba noodles also.

 • 1 T coconut oil (or Ghee)

 • 2 celery stalks, sliced